 Keep it simple.
 You don’t want wild colors or prints; they can be distracting and take the focus off of you.
 Neutrals are best and try to avoid the color red as it tends to not read well on camera.

 Avoid poufy sleeves and big collars.
 Texture can be good; however, embellishments like studs or sequins can be difficult to work with.

 Don’t worry about being seasonal in your headshot.
 Bring tank tops, sweaters, light jackets.
 Layers can work really well in photos, and your “look” can be changed entirely just by adding a jacket.

-Try to have variety in the items you bring.
+Try to have a variety in the items you bring.
 Seven collared shirts in multiple colors would fall under the same look.
 It’s great to have color options, but also bring different styles.
-For example, you might bring three button down shirts or blouses that work with any of your pant/skirt options, as well as a couple of t-shirts, tank tops or polos, along with a blazer, jacket or cardigan.
-That set of garment would give you a great range from casual to dressy and also allow for easy layering.
+For example, you might bring three button-down shirts or blouses that work with any of your pant/skirt options, as well as a couple of t-shirts, tank tops or polos, along with a blazer, jacket or cardigan.
+That set of garments would give you a great range from casual to dressy and also allow for easy layering.